carbon-language/carbon-lang/libunwind/docs/index.rst

 The unwinder has two levels of API.
-The high level APIs are the `_Unwind_*` functions which implement functionality required by `__cxa_*` exception funcionts.
+The high level APIs are the `_Unwind_*` functions which implement functionality required by `__cxa_*` exception functions.
 The low level APIs are the `unw_*` functions which are an interface defined by the old HP libunwind project.

 Getting Started with libunwind